Ancient Maya Termination Rituals

 Ensouling (English term) was referred to as jaloj k’exoj, “regeneration, the giving of life.”
 Dedication ceremonies could involve days-long celebrations, feasts with visiting dignitaries, elaborate offerings with gift exchanges, feasting, gift exchanges, blood-letting ceremonies, dances, ball games and fire dances.
 At times they included human and animal sacrifices as well—jaguars and tapirs in particular.

-When an object, monument or building was no longer going to be used, termination rites were performed to release the spirit—or god in the case of temples—back to nature, the state of disorder the ancients referred to as “the wilds.”
+When an object, monument or building was no longer going to be used, termination rites were performed to release the spirit—or deity in the case of temples—back to nature, the state of disorder which the ancients referred to as “the wilds.”
+Wilderness.

 My guide at Caracol in Belize showed me an enormous and steep unexcavated mound that had likely been a shrine or temple.
-At the top, the rubble among the trees and weeds consisted of limestone pebbles and hundreds of boulders, evidence that the structure had been ritually terminated.
+At the top, the rubble among the trees and weeds consisted of limestone pebbles and hundreds of large boulders, evidence that the structure had been ritually terminated.
 “Boulders don’t roll uphill,” he quipped.
 These were raw stones with no trace of ever having been carved.
 I paraphrase his analysis: “No amount of weathering, not even over fifteen hundred years, could have made this happen.
 Everything you see here was ritually destroyed—terminated and buried, laid to rest so it could become wild again.”
 The photo above is a different mound than the one the guide showed me.
-Here, I imagine the stones are a mixture of carved stones from the structure that sat atop the mound, and raw limestone from its termination.
+Here, I imagine the stones are a mixture of carved stones from the structure that sat atop the mound, and raw stones from when it was terminated.

-Ritual termination is in evidence throughout Mesoamerica, particularly in ceramic plates that have “kill holes,” and monuments where the carved faces of former rulers had been smashed or destroyed in antiquity, rendering them inert, no longer able to influence human affairs because their spirits have been removed.
+Ritual termination is in evidence throughout Mesoamerica, often seen in ceramic plates that have “kill holes,” and monuments where the carved faces or features of former rulers had been smashed or destroyed in antiquity.
+Even to knock off a nose rendered a monument inert, no longer able to influence human affairs because the spirit of the depicted individual had been removed.

 House Termination Scene